 - Updated mechanics, class reworks, and meta balancing patches

-Some argue subscriptions feel outdated in a free-to-play era.
-Fair.
-But free access often leans hard on cosmetic shops or power creep.
-A monthly structure can prioritize long-term systems design over flash sales.
+Some argue subscriptions feel outdated in a free-to-play era, and honestly, that’s a fair point.
+But here’s the thing: free access usually pushes cosmetic shops or power creep instead.
+A monthly structure?
+It lets you prioritize long-term systems design over chasing flash sales.

 The real payoff is community.
-Persistent shards, evolving guild politics, and patch-day theorycraft in Discord create living worlds that shift over months and years.
-That continuity—especially in tight-knit PvE and esports-adjacent scenes—is hard to replicate.
+Persistent shards, evolving guild politics, and patch-day theorycraft in Discord, they create worlds that actually shift over months and years.
+That kind of continuity?
+Hard to replicate, especially when you’ve got tight-knit PvE groups or esports-adjacent scenes where everyone knows everyone else’s meta.

 World of Warcraft (WoW) remains the benchmark.
-Its formula is simple but powerful: major expansions every couple of years, reinforced by substantial content patches adding raids (large-scale endgame dungeons for organized groups), smaller dungeons, and evolving story arcs.
-According to Activision Blizzard earnings reports, WoW has sustained millions of subscribers across multiple expansions—an unmatched track record in the genre.
+The formula’s simple but relentless: major expansions every couple of years, backed by substantial content patches that drop raids (large-scale endgame dungeons for organized groups), smaller dungeons, and evolving story arcs.
+Activision Blizzard’s earnings reports show WoW sustaining millions of subscribers across multiple expansions, an unmatched track record in the genre.
+Nothing else comes close.

 Critics say WoW feels cyclical.
 And yes, the expansion-reset loop isn’t for everyone.
 However, that structure gives players a clear roadmap.